 We love ‘RE’ furniture!
-If it is reused, recycled, repurposed, reconditioned, recreated or reclaimed it immediately qualifies as ‘sustainable’.
+If it is reused, recycled, repurposed, reconditioned, recreated or reclaimed it qualifies as ‘sustainable’ furniture.

 Whether you are a DIY enthusiast or upcycle for an income, there is something entirely satisfying about changing your shoddy old boot-sale purchase into something artistic and homely, that blends into your decor like it belongs.
 Because it does.

-We promote sustainable, second-hand furniture in the same way we advocate taking home a family pet from the local rescue centre.
+We promote sustainable, second-hand furniture in the same way we advocate taking home a family pet from the local rescue center.

 Protecting our Planet takes Each of Us

 Clicking the image will take you to Etsy’s website, please see our affiliate note.

 It is a sad fact that furniture is no longer produced to be sustainable.
 Nowadays, it is viewed as a disposable necessity, rather than as an investment, like our grandparents and their parents before them would consider furniture.

 Every little village would have at least one antique shop, stuffed with gloriously detailed furniture with intricate designs, displaying craftsmanship and pride you seldom see anymore!!